rishadsanian/jungle-rails/README.md

 #### Feature: Admin Categories
 - Major: Admin users can list and create new categories
 - Major: Admins can add new products using the new category
+- Major: Implement new Dashboard category so that Admins can view products and category summary
 - Major: Restful routes (resources) should be used, and there should be no extra, unused routes exposed
 - Bonus: All admin controllers inherit from Admin::BaseController (or similarly named) abstract controller, containing the authentication filter